Refinitiv/refinitiv-ui/documents/src/pages/elements/icon.md

 Icons are provided as part of a theme.
 Icons also support pointing to urls of svg files.
 The size and coloring of icons can be changed using standard CSS.

 ## Usage
 You can set an icon's name using the `ef-icon` attribute.
-Alternatively, you can set the url of an svg icon file or relative path to your svg file using the `src` attribute.
+Alternatively, you can set the url of an svg file or relative path to your svg file using the `src` attribute.

 ```html
 <ef-icon icon="tick"></ef-icon>